 See our guest blog post on "Adaptation and Convergence in Regulatory Systems" at phylogenomics blog "This Tree of Life"

-We invite you to attend our third (now SMBE Satellite) meeting/workshop on Mechanisms of Protein Evolution (Thermodynamics, Phylogenetics, and Structure) in Denver, 2014.
-This will probably be in early February, so mark your calendars.
-Organizers: David Pollock, Richard Goldstein, and Belinda Chang.
+We invite you to attend our third SMBE Satellite meeting/workshop on Mechanisms of Protein Evolution (MPEIII:Origins) in Denver, November 8-10, 2015.
+Mark your calendars.
+Register soon as space is limited Organizers: David Pollock, Richard Goldstein, and Belinda Chang.

 We are always looking for multiple talented evolutionary biologists with a mixture of training in mathematical, computational, and molecular laboratory techniques.
 We are especially interested in candidates at the postdoctoral level; please contact us well in advance to arrange funding.
 Contact David Pollock.